trevorrovert/fashion-mnist/README.md

 This repo is a sandbox for testing different machine learning algorithms.

+Originally I was keeping these in AWS but decided to upload them to Github to share with anyone who wanted to experiment with them.

 Currently this repo containes two Jupyter Notebooks, one for a neural net using tensorflow and keras and the other experimenting with kfolds using scikit-learn.

 ## Tech-Stack